CartoDB/airship/DEVELOPERS.md

 We use [conventional commits](https://www.conventionalcommits.org/) to have more consistent commits and autogenerate a changelog.

-Feel free to write your regular commtis as you want, but **the merge commit has to follow CC format:**.
+Feel free to write your regular commtis as you want but ensure your PR has an associated conventional commit:

+- Before the merge commit.
+- Use squash and merge/rebase and merge button in github and use a conventionalcommit

 We usually use one of the following: